Wilsad/frontend-javascript/README.md

 1. Navigate to the `0x04-TypeScript/task_3` directory.
 2. Run `npm install` (if not already done).
 3. Run `npm run start-dev`.
 This will open your default browser and serve the application.

+### task_4: Namespaces, Inheritance, and Declaration Merging (TSC Build)

+This project explores advanced TypeScript concepts including namespaces (`Subjects`), class inheritance, and interface declaration merging.
+It defines a base `Subject` class and extends it for `Cpp`, `React`, and `Java` subjects, while dynamically adding experience properties to the `Teacher` interface.
+This task uses `tsc` directly for compilation, without Webpack.

+**How to run:**

+1. Navigate to the `0x04-TypeScript/task_4` directory.
+2. Run `npm install` to install all necessary dependencies.
+3. Run `npx tsc` to compile the TypeScript code into JavaScript files.
+4. Open the `index.html` file directly in your web browser.
+5. Open your browser's developer console (F12) to see the output from the subject requirements and available teachers.